FarronF/limerick-council-meetings/meetings/2020/01/20-Monthly Meeting of Metropolitan District of Limerick/Minutes -  Monthly Meeting of Metropolitan District of Limerick - 16th December 2019.md

 and Development Act, 2000 (as amended) and Part 8 of the Planning and Development

-Regulations, 2001 (as amended) and noted that it was proposed to proceed in accordance with--- 4
+Regulations, 2001 (as amended) and noted that it was proposed to proceed in accordance with
+---
+4

 Section 5 of the report.